lwhiteley/AngularLogExtender/README.md

 ```
 ######3.
 Set custom color to a $log method

 If the default color of a specific $log method is not to your liking, its possible to override it.
-The following shows you how to do so.
+You just need the pass the method name and the css to the `setLogMethodColor` method.
+The following example shows you how to do so.
 ```javascript
 app.config(['logExProvider', function(logExProvider) {
     logExProvider.setLogMethodColor('log', 'color:red;');